 In 2019, the City completed a comprehensive update of the City's Municipal Code that included updates to the Flood Damage Prevention Ordinance (Santee Municipal Code, Chapter 11.36) to minimize the public and private losses due to flooding.
 The intent of the ordinance is to reduce the risks to residents and public and private improvements from flooding.
 The ordinance precludes development in flood-prone floodway areas and requires all new development to be designed to be above the height of the 100-year flood.
+Development is subject to the Flood Damage Prevention Ordinance and the floodway maps in Figure 4.0.
 The ordinance establishes a basis for the areas deemed special flood hazard, incorporating an engineering analysis entitled San Diego River Flood Study (1992) and the City's Flood Insurance Study from 1983.
 The studies identify the amended 100-year peak discharge for six locations and are on file at the City Engineer's office.
 The City's Flood Damage Prevention Ordinance is incorporated into this Safety and Environmental Justice Element by reference.